MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-directquery-about.md

 - Defining column formatting, default summarization, and sort order.
 - Grouping or clustering values.

 You can still make many of these model enrichments when you use DirectQuery, and use the principle of enriching the raw data to improve later consumption.
 However, some modeling capabilities aren't available or are limited with DirectQuery.
-The limitations are usually applied to avoid performance issues.
+The limitations are applied to avoid performance issues.

 The following limitations are common to all DirectQuery sources.
 More limitations might apply to individual sources.

 - **No built-in date hierarchy:** With imported data, every date/datetime column also has a built-in date hierarchy available by default.
 For example, if you import a table of sales orders that includes a column **OrderDate**, and you use **OrderDate** in a visual, you can choose the appropriate date level to use, such as year, month, or day.
 This built-in date hierarchy isn't available with DirectQuery.
-If there's a **Date** table available in the underlying source, as is common in many data warehouses, you can use the DAX Time Intelligence functions as usual.
+If there's a **Date** table available in the underlying source, as is common in many data warehouses, you can use the Data Analysis Expressions (DAX) time-intelligence functions as usual.

-- **Date/time support only to second-level accuracy:** When you use time columns in your dataset, Power BI issues queries to the underlying DirectQuery source only up to the seconds detail level, not milliseconds.
-Remove this part of times from your source columns.
+- **Date/time support only to seconds-level accuracy:** For datasets that use time columns, Power BI issues queries to the underlying DirectQuery source only up to the seconds detail level, not milliseconds.
+Remove milliseconds data from your source columns.

 - **Limitations in calculated columns:** Calculated columns can only be intra-row, that is they can refer only to values of other columns of the same table, without using any aggregate functions.
 Also, the allowed DAX scalar functions, such as `LEFT()`, are limited to those functions that can be pushed to the underlying source.
 The functions vary depending upon the exact capabilities of the source.
 Functions that aren't supported aren't listed in autocomplete when authoring the DAX query for a calculated column, and result in an error if used.

-  You can use calculated tables in DirectQuery by using [composite models](../transform-model/desktop-composite-models.md#calculated-tables).

-  For information about bidirectional relationship filtering, download [Bidirectional cross-filtering](https://download.microsoft.com/download/2/7/8/2782DF95-3E0D-40CD-BFC8-749A2882E109/Bidirectional%20cross-filtering%20in%20Analysis%20Services%202016%20and%20Power%20BI.docx).
-This white paper presents examples in the context of SQL Server Analysis Services, but the fundamental points apply equally to Power BI.

 - **No support for parent-child DAX functions:** When in DirectQuery mode, it's not possible to use the family of `DAX PATH()` functions that usually handle parent-child structures, such as charts of accounts or employee hierarchies.